pilcrowonpaper/arctic/docs/pages/providers/amazon-cognito.md

 ## Initialization

-The user pool must not include trailing slashes.
+The user pool should not include trailing slashes.

 ```ts
 import { AmazonCognito } from "arctic";